sbonaretti/timeSavers/HowTo_D3js.md

   ```

 ## Start server
-A server is needed to upload the data.
+A server is needed to upload data and files when using d3js.
 Put data and index.html in the same folder.
 - Using python:
   - On terminal, start a server:
     ```